kelvintaywl-cci/test-splitting-when-git-tags/README.md

-# Jest Playwright JavaScript example
+# Exploring Test-Splitting with Git tags

 This includes a CI configuration with CircleCI, and uses test splitting.